sripathikrishnan/redis-rdb-tools/README.md

-# Tools to inspect Redis's dump.rdb file #

-RDB Tools is a set of tools to work with Redis dump files

-rdb-tools lets you :

- 1. Convert dump files into JSON
+# Parse Redis dump.rdb files, Analyze Memory, and Export Data to JSON #

+rdbtools is a parser for Redis' dump.rdb files.
+The parser generates events similar to an xml sax parser, and is very efficient memory wise.

+In addition, rdbtools provides utilities to :

- 2. Generate a Memory Report of your data across all databases and keys
+ 1. Generate a Memory Report of your data across all databases and keys
+ 2. Convert dump files to JSON
  3. Compare two dump files using standard diff tools
- 4. Efficiently parse and process rdb files

-RDB Tools is implemented in Python.
+rdbtools is written in Python, though there are similar projects in other languages.
+See [FAQs](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/FAQs) for more information.

 ## Installing rdbtools ##